c3pr/c3pr/README.md

 C3PR is a distributed system.
 The module in this repo handles the main dashboard and centralized logging/tracing as well as centralized configuration management.

 In other words, it will know what nodes are online and will make all other nodes aware of it.

+### Registry

+This microservice keeps an `api/v1/registry` enpoint to be used as centralized registry for all other c3pr nodes.
+Such registry is volatile by design, meaning if the current instance of c3pr goes down, nothing is saved.